paradigmxyz/reth/book/stages/README.md

 When the `BodyStage` is looking at the headers to determine which block to download, it will skip the blocks where the `header.ommers_hash` and the `header.transaction_root` are empty, denoting that the block is empty as well.

 Once the `BodyStage` determines which block bodies to fetch, a new `bodies_stream` is created which downloads all of the bodies from the `starting_block`, up until the `target_block` specified.
-Each time the `bodies_stream` yields a value, a `BlockLocked` is created using the block header, the ommers hash and the newly downloaded block body.
+Each time the `bodies_stream` yields a value, a `SealedBlock` is created using the block header, the ommers hash and the newly downloaded block body.

-{{#template ../templates/source_and_github.md path_to_root=../../ path=crates/primitives/src/block.rs anchor=struct-BlockLocked}}
+{{#template ../templates/source_and_github.md path_to_root=../../ path=crates/primitives/src/block.rs anchor=struct-SealedBlock}}

 The new block is then pre-validated, checking that the ommers hash and transactions root in the block header are the same in the block body.
 Following a successful pre-validation, the `BodyStage` loops through each transaction in the `block.body`, adding the transaction to the database.
 This process is repeated for every downloaded block body, with the `BodyStage` returning `Ok(ExecOutput { stage_progress: highest_block, reached_tip: true, done })` signaling it successfully completed.